jmfcool/jmfcool.js/README.md

 ## Project

-lones repository, directs you to the project, and installs the node packages to run the build and tests.
+Clones repository, directs you to the project, and installs the node packages to run the build and tests.

 ### Installing Project